No Late Fees for 2023

 Sponsored by:

-Our discussion will center around the generation gap, and how different generations view websites and social media; examine keywords and phrases to ensure your website is found on an internet search engine; discuss how the search engine Google impacts your practice and more.
-Each of these topics will be addressed in a fast-paced, interactive presentation.
+Our discussion will center around the generation gap, and how different generations view marketing; examine keywords and phrases to ensure your working the right channels for exposing you practice.

-We will examine the trends and look at the different types of social media your clinic should use and what to avoid.
+We will examine the trends in the market and look at the different types of social media your clinic should use and what to avoid.